Cara Spencer: Mayor of St. Louis

 On April 15, 2025, Spencer was sworn in as the 48th mayor of St. Louis.

-St. Louis tornado

 On May 16, the 2025 St. Louis tornado traversed central and north city, killing five city residents, damaging an estimated 5,000 buildings, as well as MetroLink infrastructure, and cutting off power for an estimated 90,000 people.
 In response to criticism for the lack of tornado sirens, Spencer placed the emergency management chief on leave.
 It was later found that the fire department's warning system was inoperable.
 A statement made by Spencer in an early public address, "do not self-deploy," was later parodied by volunteer emergency recovery organizers at the Action St. Louis hub.

 In June, the Board of Aldermen allocated $30 million from the Rams settlement funds for tornado recovery, and in July Spencer announced an additional allocation of $19.2 million.
 Clayco executives described as being "embedded" in city hall were designated to lead private sector contributions to recovery.